FOUNDER · INVESTOR · TEACHER · WRITER

 In the Know

-Listen to the series — interviews with CEOs and academics exploring the ideas shaping business, cities, and science.
+Listen to the series — conversations with founders, CEOs, and academics about business, cities, science, and how ideas travel into the world.

 Community

-Founder of the Founders’ Roundtable, convening hundreds of venture-backed founders monthly since 2006.
+I am a founder of the Founders' Roundtable in New York, a long-running gathering of venture-backed founders that has met monthly since 2006.

 Books & essays